rossella-v/CONcreTEXT/README.md

 These features make conceptual concreteness/abstractness a challenging though only superficially explored field, with the notable exception of some works at the intersection between Computational Linguistics and Cognitive Science, such as [[3]](#3) [[4]](#4).
 In the last few years, mounting experimental evidences have been gathered in the fields of Neuroscience and Cognitive Science on conceptual access and retrieval dynamics that posit novel issues, such as imageability associated to terms and concepts [[5]](#5), and traits contributing to inferential vs. referential lexical tasks [[6]](#6) [[7]](#7).

+The CONcreTEXT task is aimed at investigating how the concreteness information affects sense selection: different from past research, we are interested in assessing the concreteness of terms in context rather than in isolation [[8]](#8) [[9]](#9).
+The concreteness score is assumed to be a property of word meanings rather than a property of word forms; thus, scoring the concreteness of a term in context implicitly requires to individuate its underlying sense, by handling lexical phenomena such as polysemy and homonymy.

+### Reference scientific communities

+Information on conceptual concreteness impacts on many diverse tasks and different fields.
+As mentioned, this task addresses from a novel perspective an old problem such as word sense disambiguation, even if  sense identification and grounding are intentionally left unspecified (that is, participants are not requested to specify what does the target mean by providing a WordNet/BabelNet synset identifier).
+Additionally, the concrete/abstract nature of senses may be relevant to further NLP tasks, such as the semantic processing of figurative language [[10]](#10) [[11]](#11) [[12]](#12), the automatic translation and simplification [[13]](#13), the characterisation of web queries with difficulty scores [[14]](#14), the processing of social tagging information [[15]](#15).
+Furthermore, the task will be useful to test contextualized models (such as those descending from [[16]](#16) and [[17]](#17)), that were proposed to extend traditional embeddings by also extracting context sensitive features.
+The CONcreTEXT task may be relevant also for the psycho-linguistics community, where ratings about concreteness, imageability and other features (a.o. [[8]](#8), [[9]](#9)) are largely used as control variables in many experiments.
+The resulting annotated dataset itself (for both the Italian and English languages) will be a resource to be exploited for future researches focused on concreteness in a more contextual, and thus ecological, setting.

 ## Data Description

 ## Data Format